 Purchase a Simple, Battery Powered Alarm Clock

-If you rely on your phone as an alarm clock, it’s easy to replace that with an old-school alarm clock.
+If you rely on your phone for your morning alarms, it’s easy to replace that with an old-school battery-powered alarm clock.

-Why do I say it should be battery powered?
+Why do I say it should be battery-powered?
 Because we tend to keep our alarm clocks near our heads.
-And the alarm clocks that plug into AC power from your wall outlet can conduct a large amount of EMF radiation, including dirty electricity.
+And the alarm clocks that plug into AC power can conduct a large amount of EMF radiation, including dirty electricity.

 Also, avoid the models with red LED displays, as those can be a very large source of EMF.